-To fry perfect potato chips you need to control the raw material within the fryer, monitor the oil quality, filter and clean the oil, adjust frying temperatures, keep track of frying time, and a number of other factors.
+To fry the perfect potato chips, you will need to control the raw material within the fryer, monitoring the oil quality, filtering and cleaning of the oil, adjusting frying temperatures, keeping track of frying time and an additional number of other factors.
 In this text, we will guide you through the key factors to successfully fry potato chips.